 If none of the above apply, then the School may decide to respond to the incident without involving the Police or Children's Social Care (the School can choose to escalate the incident at any time if further information/concerns come to light).
+For example, consensual image sharing, between older children of the same age, might not be abusive (although it is illegal) however, this cannot be assumed to be the case and so the process outlined must be followed.

 - if at the initial review stage a decision has been made not to refer to the Police and/or Children's Social Care, the DSL should conduct a further review.
 This will include subsequent interviews with the young people involved (if appropriate) to establish the facts and assess the risks.
 The risks considered include: - why was the imagery shared?
-Was the young person coerced or put under pressure to produce the imagery? - who has shared the imagery?
-Where has the imagery been shared?
-Was it shared and received with the knowledge of the pupil in the imagery? - o are there any adults involved in the sharing of the imagery? - what is the impact on the young people involved? - \circ do the young people involved have additional vulnerabilities? - o does the young person understand consent? - has the young person taken part in this kind of activity before? - parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm.
+Was it consensual or was the young person coerced or put under pressure? - o who has shared the imagery? - o was it shared without the consent of the child or young person who produced the image? - o where and how widely has the imagery been shared?
+What steps have been taken to contain the spread? - o age of those involved? - o are there any adults involved in the sharing of the imagery? - o what is the impact on the young people involved? - o do the young people involved have additional vulnerabilities? - o does the young person understand consent? - o has the young person taken part in this kind of activity before? - parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm.
 Any decision not to inform the parents would generally be made in conjunction with other services such as Children's Social Care and/or the Police, who would take the lead in deciding when the parents should be informed.